-THREATS ACTIONS TO MITIGATE Ipswich Northern Relief Road - revived with two outer routes retained Watching brief.
-There are no plans to revive currently, but logically Ipswich will need a Northern bypass, given Ipswich Garden Village and increased need for contingency for East/West routing.
-Increased vehicle ownership - pressure on parking/ charging points etc Linked to Opportunity 2.
-All new builds to have access to off-street parking and EV chargers.
-3. Lack of Government plan for oil-based heating -especially given number of listed buildings/ conservation area The £200 winter fuel support for 'off grid' households and the number of households it was paid to is an acknowledgement of an issue.
-Work with Dan Poulter to champion a strategy alongside other rural MPs.
-4. Significant change at St. Mary's Church Although this isn't seen as likely it is something that concerns several parishioners.
-Maintain a watching brief.
-5. Reduced public transport Work with SCC and MSDC to improve public transport for parishioners.
-6. Development pressure - A14 ribbon/A14-A140 junction development Continue to review developments and ensure that the Parish's views are submitted in good time and supported.
-7. Future of Shrubland estate Regular contact with Barham Parish Council and MSDC to ensure common awareness of any changes and how we might best protect our interests.
-8. Nearby Expansion of the incinerator site Continue to review any development and ensure that the Parish's views are submitted in good time and supported.
-9. Future of the CPC under MSDC's Governance Review.
-THIS COULD BE AN OPPORTUNITY IF STRENGTHENED Review still awaited.
-In the meantime, the Parish Council remains as is.
-Ensuring it is relevant, approachable and effective will require the right membership and constant work.
-10. Inflationary pressures on household may lead to a reduction in property maintenance leading to increased dilapidation and a reduction in the appeal of the Parish Maintain watching brief and consider mitigations if required.
+THREATS A Ipswich Northern Relief Road - revived with two outer routes retained • Increased vehicle ownership - pressure on parking/ charging points etc • Lack of Government plan for oil-based heating -especially given number of listed buildings/ conservation area • 4.
+Significant change at St. Mary's Church • 5.
+Reduced public transport • 6.
+Development pressure - A14 ribbon/A14-A140 junction development • 7.
+Future of Shrubland estate • 8.
+Nearby Expansion of the incinerator site • 9.
+Future of the CPC under MSDC's Governance Review.
+THIS COULD BE AN OPPORTUNITY IF STRENGTHENED • 10.
+Inflationary pressures on household may lead to a reduction in property maintenance leading to increased dilapidation and a reduction in the appeal of the Parish •